quicwg/base-drafts/draft-ietf-quic-transport.md

 new stream.

 StreamID 1 (0x1) is reserved for the crypto handshake.
-StreamID 1 MUST NOT be used for application data, and MUST be the first client- initiated stream.
+StreamID 1 MUST NOT be used for application data, and MUST be the first client-initiated stream.

 Streams MUST be created or reserved in sequential order, but MAY be used in arbitrary order.
 A QUIC endpoint MUST NOT reuse a StreamID on a given